Radial Gradients in Dust-to-Gas Ratio Lead to Preferred Region for Giant Planet Formation: Introduction

 Sub-Neptunes dominate the observed population of exoplanets with orbital periods less than 300 days \citep[e.g.,][]{Batalha2013, Fressin2013, Morton2014, Dressing2015, Petigura2018}.
 The measured radii and masses of sub-Neptunes are consistent with hydrogen and helium envelope mass fractions of a few percent \citep{Wolfgang2015, Ning2018}, despite the fact that some of these planets have cores massive enough ($\gtrsim$10$M_\oplus$) to reach the threshold for runaway gas accretion.
 What regulates the envelope mass fraction at a few percent?
 It has been suggested that the accretion of material with high dust opacity could prevent these planets from amassing significantly larger envelopes \citep[e.g.][]{Lee2014, Chen2020}.
 Here, we revisit this idea and explore why sub-Neptunes might be expected to form close-in whereas gas giants are more common at larger orbital separations.

 Determining the dust opacity at a given location in the protoplanetary disk is a non-trivial task as it depends on the poorly known optical properties (composition and structure), size distribution, and dust-to-gas ratio, all three of which are intricately coupled to the protoplanetary disk's structure and evolution.
 Previous studies in both the protoplanetary disk and planet formation literature \citep[e.g.][]{Bell1994, Alexander1994} have generally elected to adopt a single global value for the dust-to-gas ratio and a power-law size distribution (both the power-law index and the bounding grain sizes) that is akin to that of dust in the interstellar medium (ISM).
 However, such a prescription is too simplistic to calculate the mean opacity due to dust grains in a protoplanetary disk.
 Dust grains in protoplanetary disks grow to sizes that are significantly larger \citep[mm-cm size, e.g.][]{Miyake1993, Testi2003, Draine2006, Andrews2015} than the largest sub-micron sized grains in the ISM \citep{Draine1984}.
-The maximum grain size has a profound influence on both the short-wavelength and mean opacities of protoplanetary disks as the mass distribution of grains is top heavy \citep[e.g.][]{DAlessio2001}.
+A larger maximum grain size redistributes dust mass from smaller grains to larger grains, which significantly alters the short-wavelength and mean opacities of protoplanetary disks \citep[e.g.][]{DAlessio2001}.

 Fortunately, advances in our understanding of grain coagulation and the role of fragmentation and radial drift in limiting grain growth now make it possible to calculate the grain size distribution as a function of location in protoplanetary disks \citep{Brauer2008, Birnstiel2010, Birnstiel2011}.
 In a recent study, \citet{Savvidou2020} assessed the effect of varying grain size distribution from coagulation and fragmentation on the Rosseland mean opacity and the thermal structure of the disk, but without taking dust transport into account.
 Transport of dust due to radial drift, gas drag, and turbulent diffusion leads to a radially-varying dust-to-gas ratio, which may significantly alter dust opacity.
+This in turn leads to a location dependence of the gas accretion rates onto planetary cores.
+The gas accretion rate depends on the envelope's ability to cool at the innermost radiative-convective boundary (RCB).
+For envelopes in which dust opacity dominates, the sublimation of dust leads to the formation of an intermediate radiative zone and the innermost RCB is set by the H$_2$ dissociation front \citep{Lee2014}.
+Cooling at the innermost RCB is then controlled by H$^-$ opacity, which depends on the availability of free electrons provided by metals.
+These metals are mostly present in the dust initially and so the radially-varying dust-to-gas ratio of the accreted material affects the rate at which the envelope can cool.